sept 23 Karie

 Thanks to generous donations and community partners , WAFER is able to offer or host a variety of nutrition and education classes.

-Though income guidelines are not posted for registration, the population these sessions are intended for are people who meet “low-income” guidelines or struggle to afford basic necessities.
-Nutrition classes focus on increasing daily intake of produce, and educators offer helpful cooking tips, recipes, and samples as available.
-You can view a segment from one class here.
+While income guidelines are not required for registration, these sessions are designed for individuals and families who identify as low-income or face challenges affording basic necessities.
+Our nutrition classes emphasize increasing daily intake of fresh produce, and educators share practical cooking tips, easy-to-follow recipes, and food samples when available.

 For Nutrition Education program history, the original proposal, and implementation based on need, please scroll down.